mattermost/docs/source/administration/command-line-tools.rst

 Using the CLI
 ^^^^^^^^^^^^^

 To run the CLI commands, you must be in the directory that contains the Mattermost executable.
 On a default install of Mattermost, the directory is ``/opt/mattermost/bin``.
-Also, if you followed our installation process, you must run the commands as the user *mattermost*.
+Also, if you followed our `installation process <../guides/administrator.html#installing-mattermost>`_, you must run the commands as the user *mattermost*.
 The name of the executable is ``mattermost``.

 **For example, to get the Mattermost version on a default installation of Mattermost:**